flancian/garden/agora pkg chapter.md

 # Background

---
-- [[meta]] This block is a MARKER for 'edited up to here in last pass'.
+- #meta TODO: this [[Agora protocol]] block is a MARKER for 'edited (up to?) around here in the last pass', move/delete as needed.
---

 The Agora can be defined in a nutshell as a subset of the [[internet]][^web] used consciously towards a particular purpose.
 As mentioned previously, it can also be seen as both a platform and a protocol for provisioning and maintaining a [[knowledge commons]].
 Because of both this wide definition and the wide applicability of the principles detailed in this article, the background required to put this effort in context is ample and fuzzily defined at the edges.